Aliases for MAN2A1 Gene

 GeneCards Summary for MAN2A1 Gene

 MAN2A1 (Mannosidase, Alpha, Class 2A, Member 1) is a Protein Coding gene.
-Diseases associated with MAN2A1 include congenital disorder of glycosylation, type ii and mannosidosis.
-Among its related pathways are Metabolism and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include carbohydrate binding and mannosyl-oligosaccharide 1,3-1,6-alpha-mannosidase activity.
+Diseases associated with MAN2A1 include congenital dyserythropoietic anemia and congenital disorder of glycosylation, type ii.
+Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism.
+GO annotations related to this gene include carbohydrate binding and alpha-mannosidase activity.
 An important paralog of this gene is MAN2B1.

 UniProtKB/Swiss-Prot for MAN2A1 Gene